Polish government-in-exile: Wartime history

 Stalin then severed relations with the Polish government in exile.
 Since it was clear that it would be the Soviet Union, not the western Allies, who would liberate Poland from the Germans, this breach had fateful consequences for Poland.
 In an unfortunate coincidence, Sikorski, widely regarded as the most capable of the Polish exile leaders, was killed in an air crash at Gibraltar in July 1943.
 He was succeeded as head of the Polish government in exile by Stanisław Mikołajczyk.

 During 1943 and 1944, the Allied leaders, particularly Winston Churchill, tried to bring about a resumption of talks between Stalin and the Polish government in exile.
 But these efforts broke down over several matters.
 One was the Katyń massacre (and others at Kalinin and Kharkiv).
 Another was Poland's postwar borders.
 Stalin insisted that the territories annexed by the Soviets in 1939, which had millions of Poles in addition to mostly Ukrainian and Belarusian populations, should remain in Soviet hands, and that Poland should be compensated with lands to be annexed from Germany.
 Mikołajczyk, however, refused to compromise on the question of Poland's sovereignty over her prewar eastern territories.
 A third matter was Mikołajczyk's insistence that Stalin would not set up a Communist government in postwar Poland.
 Mikołajczyk and his colleagues in the Polish government-in-exile insisted on making a stand in the defense of Poland's pre-1939 eastern border (retaining its Kresy region) as a basis for the future Polish-Soviet border.
 However, this was a position that could not be defended in practice – Stalin was in occupation of the territory in question.
 The government-in-exile's refusal to accept the proposed new Polish borders infuriated the Allies, particularly Churchill, making them less inclined to oppose Stalin on issues of how Poland's postwar government would be structured.
-In the end, the exiles lost on both issues: Stalin re-annexed the eastern territories, as well as proceded to impose the communist Polish Committee of National Liberation established on 22 July 1944 by renaming it into the Provisional Government of the Republic of Poland on 31 December 1944.
+In the end, the exiles lost on both issues: Stalin re-annexed the eastern territories, as well as proceeded to impose the communist Polish Committee of National Liberation established on 22 July 1944 by renaming it into the Provisional Government of the Republic of Poland on 31 December 1944.
 However, Poland preserved its status as an independent state, despite the arguments of some influential Communists, such as Wanda Wasilewska, in favor of Poland becoming a republic of the Soviet Union.
 In November 1944, despite his mistrust of the Soviets, Mikołajczyk resigned to return to Poland.